Living in a Fire Adapted Landscape

 In line with our organizational mission, Greenbelt Alliance forwarded important land use and policy actions contained primarily in the Legislation, Policy and Funding section of the report, including:

-- Seek funding and support for long-term land management policy changes, including incorporating wildfire policy into the General Plan, ensuring that land-use planning and building standards are informed by most recent science, and increased consideration of hazard risk in local development decisions.
+- Seek funding and support for long-term land management policy changes, including incorporating wildfire policy into the General Plan (learn more about what a general plan is here), ensuring that land-use planning and building standards are informed by most recent science, and increased consideration of hazard risk in local development decisions.

 - Develop and adopt land-use policy and legislation that considers recurrence of fires and other disasters to ensure that this level of damage does not devastate the county again.